jaruba/node-vlc-multiscreen/README.md

 # WebChimera.js Player Multiscreen Demo
 **Description:**

-Demo for [wcjs-player](https://github.com/jaruba/wcjs-player))'s Multiscreen Feature showing WebChimera.js Player playing 4 videos at the same time.
-This is a special feature that has been requested numerous times in the past, it is usually used for surveilance cam software.
+Demo for [wcjs-player](https://github.com/jaruba/wcjs-player)'s Multiscreen Feature showing WebChimera.js Player playing 4 videos at the same time.
+This is a special feature that has been requested numerous times in the past, it is usually used for surveillance cam software.

 ``wcjs-player`` uses [WebChimera.js](https://github.com/RSATom/WebChimera.js) to draw the frames of libVLC to a canvas.